Ranlod/strconc/README.md

 # strconc

 Simple concatenation of two strings using the `%+%` operator.
 The package has an add-in for Rstudio, for a quick insert `%+%`.
+You can set hotkeys for the add-in, I recommend CTRL+/

 ![](man/figures/using.gif)